Broadcast Production Assistant (level 3)

 The three assessments will usually be completed within three weeks of gateway (subject to availability of facilities and assessor).

-See the Institute for Apprenticeships & Technical Education website or watch the video Best Practice in End-Point Assessment, commissioned and funded by the Education and Training Foundation.
+Find out more on the Institute for Apprenticeships & Technical Education website or watch the video Best Practice in End-Point Assessment, commissioned and funded by the Education and Training Foundation.
 Filmed by the All Spring Media team and apprentices on the Broadcast Production Assistant and Junior Content Producer Standards.